nagasudhirpulla/taming_python/blog/skills/flask_iis.md

 - Select Blank rule under Inbound rules

 ### Step 4 (Optional)  -  Allow  HTTP_X_ORIGINAL_HOST server variable
-Using a reverse proxy will modify the request headers originating from the end-user's
+Using a reverse proxy will modify the request headers originating from the end-user's browser.
+Hence the HTTP header `host` will not be known to the flask application.
+So using the below steps we can send a new HTTP header named `HTTP_X_ORIGINAL_HOST` to send original host
 - Double click URL rewrite icon in Default  Website
 - Click on View Server Variables in the right-hand pane
 - Add  HTTP_X_ORIGINAL_HOST to the allowed server variables